node-prism/grove/README.md

-A backend framework with a Next.js-esque filesystem-based API structure.
+This is a backend framework that employs a filesystem-based API structure.

-An example project can be found at [github.com/node-prism/grove-example](https://github.com/node-prism/grove-example).
+You can find an example project at [github.com/node-prism/grove-example](https://github.com/node-prism/grove-example).

 # Table of contents